pbuckner/x-plane_plugins/XPython/README_SDK.md

 Purpose: Used with commandCallbacks (see above)

 ### XPPython.XPPythonGetCapsules()
-returns a dictionary of internal plugin capsules (essentially these are registered WidgetIDs and) Not sure they'll be of any real value to SDK users.
+returns a dictionary of internal plugin capsules (essentially these are registered WidgetIDs) Not sure they'll be of any real value to SDK users.